xuyuji9000/react-style-demo/README.md

-# boilerplate
+# react style demo
-This is a react js project boilerplate.
+This is a react inline style demo.